Hong Kong Exchanges proposes $39 billion London Stock Exchange takeover

 Hong Kong Exchanges already has a base in London as owner of the London Metal Exchange.
 The LSE has long sought to bolster its footprint in Asia and recently launched a link with Shanghai.

 The LSE had no immediate comment.
-Refinitiv had no comment, and Refinitiv majority shareholder Blackstone had no immediate comment.
+Refinitiv had no comment, and Refinitiv majority shareholder Blackstone (BX.N) had no immediate comment.

 “The board of HKEX believes that the two businesses are highly complementary and as such, looks forward to working with the relevant authorities to deliver a clear path to completion,” the HKEX said.